Versioned Nodes Technical Introduction

 Versions

-Versions form the bases of modifiable nodes.
-While each version node
+Versions form the basis of modifiable nodes.
+While each version node is

 capability that addresses all of them.